The BFG (2016 film): Development

 Producers Frank Marshall and Kathleen Kennedy began development on a live-action adaptation of The BFG in 1991, and set the project up at Paramount Pictures.
 Husband and wife screenwriters Robin Swicord and Nicholas Kazan wrote a screenplay adaptation in 1998, with Robin Williams in negotiations for the title role.
 Williams attended a read-through, which according to Michael Siegel was "surprisingly disappointing".
 Williams' trademark improvisational style clashed with the BFG's unique language.
 Siegel elaborates, "He was sort of improvising on the jumbled language.
 And it was clunky.
 It was strangely not working.
 It was harder than it looks even for Robin.
 It didn't quite deliver."
 By 2001, the script had been rewritten by Gwyn Lurie, and was greeted with positive feedback from the Dahl estate.
 Terry Jones and Ed Solomon also attempted screenplay drafts.
 While the screenplay lingered in development hell, Paramount subsequently lost the film rights and they reverted to the Dahl estate.

 In September 2011, DreamWorks acquired the film rights to the book; Kennedy and Marshall were announced to produce, with screenwriter Melissa Mathison adapting the story.
 Initially, John Madden was hired to direct; however, in April 2014, Steven Spielberg was announced as the director, with Madden now listed as executive producer with producer Michael Siegel.
 Kennedy had initially thought of Spielberg as director, but hesitated asking him until a more concrete screenplay was presentable.
 Spielberg stated, "The BFG has enchanted families and their children for more than three decades.
 We are honoured that the Roald Dahl estate has entrusted us with this classic story."
 Walden Media agreed to co-produce and co-finance the film with DreamWorks and Amblin Entertainment in March 2015.
 A month later, Walt Disney Studios—which was under prior agreement to distribute the film through its Touchstone Pictures banner—also joined the production as a co-producer and co-financier, and shifted the film from a Touchstone release to a Walt Disney Pictures production instead.
 Consequently, The BFG is the first Disney-branded film directed by Spielberg, though he has previously produced several films for the studio.
-Similarly, as a result of Amblin Partners' restructuring, DreamWorks did not receive a marquee credit—placement of the studio's production logo on marketing materials and opening titles—and instead, DreamWorks' marquee credit shifted to Amblin.
+Similarly, as a result of the restructuring of Amblin Partners, DreamWorks did not receive a marquee credit—placement of the studio's production logo on marketing materials and opening titles—and instead, DreamWorks' marquee credit shifted to Amblin.
 The film is the second adaptation of the novel following the 1989 direct-to-television animated film.
-It is also Disney's first feature-length adaptation of a Roald Dahl work since 1996, Henry Selick's James and the Giant Peach.
+It is also Disney's first feature-length adaptation of a Roald Dahl work since Henry Selick's James and the Giant Peach (1996).